-During 2016, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+During 2017, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+However, we did miss one sample due to a scheduling error.
+This oversite has been corrected.

 DO I NEED TO TAKE SPECIAL PRECAUTIONS?